Tezu Airport

-Tezu Airport (IATA: TEI, ICAO: VETJ) is a regional airport serving Tezu, Arunachal Pradesh, India.
-It is operated by the Airports Authority of India (AAI), which upgraded it to handle ATR-72 aircraft with night-landing facility.
+Tezu Airport (IATA: TEI, ICAO: VETJ) is a domestic airport serving the city of Tezu and adjoining Lohit district of Arunachal Pradesh, India.
+It is India's easternmost airport, operated by the Airports Authority of India (AAI), which upgraded it to handle ATR-72 aircraft with no night-landing facility.
 Prime Minister Narendra Modi inaugurated the upgraded airport on 9 February 2019.
-Scheduled commercial flights commenced from 19 August 2021.
+Scheduled commercial flights commenced from 19 August 2021. currently it provides VFR operations only during day time.

-History
+Development

 Tezu was one of five airports that were shortlisted in 2015 for the implementation of AAI's "no-frills model", which will provide only essential services needed to operationalise the airport, without compromising on safety and security in any way.
 With an aim to ensure low cost of operation, the airport was to have no conveyor belts, no aerobridges and only the security hold area for departing passengers was likely to be air-conditioned.

 In 2009–10, the upgrade of the airport, with runway extension at an estimated cost of ₹79 crore, was approved.

 On 22 September 2017, a test flight landed on the runway after the airport was upgraded.

-On 9 February 2019, Prime Minister of India, Narendra Modi, inaugurated the upgraded airport.
+On 9 February 2019, Prime Minister, Narendra Modi, inaugurated the upgraded airport.